openshift/enhancements/enhancements/machine-config/securing-mcs.md

 ## Summary

 The bootstrapping process for new cluster nodes is a tricky problem, primarily due to the fact that a new nodes start from a position of almost zero knowledge.
 These nodes need to fetch their machine configuration and authenticate themselves with the cluster before they can access most resources and have workloads scheduled.
 At the same time, a malicious actor pretending to be a new node cannot be allowed to join the cluster.
 Otherwise, they would be able to get access to sensitive resources and could have workloads and their secrets scheduled to them.
 Today, we protect against this by preventing cluster workloads from accessing the Machine Config Server, the component of the Machine Config Operator which is responsible for serving Ignition configs, derived from a set of Machine Configs, to new machines.
-This approach presents a problem though: workloads on OpenShift are not allowed to make use of TCP ports 22623 and 22624, the ports used by the Machine Config Server.
+This approach presents a problem though: workloads on OpenShift are not allowed to make use of TCP ports 22623 and 22624, the ports used by the Machine Config Server [^1].

+[^1]: "This is specifically because the blocking rules were done as a quick hack.
+In theory, we could block every pod from accessing only the MCS without blocking anything else, but that would require noticing when masters were added/moved and updating the rules for every pod when that happened.
+Since this was supposed to have been a temporary hack, we didn't bother, and instead just blocked access to ports 22623 and 22624 on all IPs." -@danwinship

 ## Motivation